 My son is four and really into Super Heroes these days.
 When I saw these Super Hero Valentine’s suckers from Little Bit Funky on Pinterest, I knew we would have to make them for my son’s friends at preschool.

 I’m traveling for work next week and don’t return until the night before Valentine’s Day, so we needed to get the super hero suckers started this weekend.
-I started with the original free printables from Less Ordinary Designs, but I added and subtracted a few based on my son’s favorite super heroes.
+I added and subtracted a few based on my son’s favorite super heroes.
 Plus, he has about as many boys and girls in his class, so I wanted to do some girl super heroes too.
 We ended up with Superman, Batman, Captain America, Spiderman, Wonder Woman, and Super Girl.
 I know Spiderman doesn’t wear a cape, but Carter really wanted to include him.

 *some product links may be affiliate links to amazon.com or other trusted retailers.

 I printed all of the super hero logos plus cute Valentine’s sayings on midweight cardstock.
 If I had sticker paper on hand I would have used that.
 I then used a 2.5″ circle punch to cut them out.
 You could also use scissors, but the circle punch was so quick and easy.